1757 - British expedition against Louisbourg

 - Understrength regiments already stationed in Nova Scotia (3 bns)

 - Troops arriving from Great Britain (7 bns)

 The land forces were landed at Halifax and several weeks were spent drilling them.

 Meanwhile, some attempts were made to learn the state of Louisbourg.
 Captain Gorham and some of his rangers reconnoitred it from a fishing vessel and brought back an imperfect report.
 Based on this report, it was resolved to proceed to the attack of Louisbourg.

-On June 29, another French squadron under M. Dubois de la Motte reached Louisbourg where the united French squadrons now totaled 18 ships of the line (including the recently captured Greenwich (50)) and 5 frigates, a force much superior to that which Holbourne and Hardy were able to dispose of.
+On June 29, another French squadron under M. Dubois de la Motte reached Louisbourg where the united French squadrons now totalled 18 ships of the line (including the recently captured Greenwich (50)) and 5 frigates, a force much superior to that which Holbourne and Hardy were able to dispose of.

-Vice-admiral Holbourne sent Captain Rous with the Winchelsea (24) and other frigates, to look into Louisbourg.
+Vice-Admiral Holbourne sent Captain Rous with the Winchelsea (24) and other frigates, to look into Louisbourg.
 Rous returned and made his report which grossly underrated the strength of the French forces.

 The enterprise is abandoned